xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 * **Protocol**: the protocol to communicate with the mail server (None, SSL, TLS).
 * **Encrypt authentication data** is recommended for sensitive data protection.

+>Tips
+>
 > In case your email servers are using two-step authentication, please turn it off.
 >
 > For those who use Gmail & Yahoo!
 Mail, make sure to allow low secure apps to access your account.
-Follow the guide [here ](https://support.google.com/accounts/answer/6010255)for Gmail users, or [here](https://help.yahoo.com/kb/account/SLN27791.html) for Yahoo!
+Follow [this guide](https://support.google.com/accounts/answer/6010255) for Gmail users, or [the other one](https://help.yahoo.com/kb/account/SLN27791.html) for Yahoo!
 Mail users.

 Below is SMTP configuration for popular email servers: